More Amphibian Adventures

 The natural question is: why not use the radio instead?
 Bob’s answer is simple: “Let’s not forget the competition.
 Those other canneries around the island, who are just as intent on catching more than their share of the fish run, are all listening in for any sign of a heavy fish run starting in one of the bays.
 If Joe had his boats giving him fish catch totals, via the radio, and they were doing well in a particular bay, the boats of the competition would be coming full speed towards that bay as fast as they could get there.”
 Thus the flyby method preserves the secrecy and insures that the orange and black team will get their fair share of the catch!

+in the story.
 This photo is from the mid-

-Gil Jarvella, Kodiak Airways pilot, helps an unidentified passenger (possibly Dorothy Bucklin, a Baptist official) into a Widgeon in this 1956 photo taken from the same location as the previous one.
+Above Right: Gil Jarvella, Kodiak Airways pilot, helps an unidentified passenger (possibly Dorothy Bucklin, a Baptist official) into a Widgeon in this 1956 photo taken from the same location as the previous one.
 The author’s parents, Rev. Norman and Joyce Smith stand beyond the plane, and the author (a young Timmy Smith) watches, fascinated, from the foreground.
 This Widgeon features a “coffin” door in the roof as opposed to the side hatch featured on Gooses and most Widgeons.

-Bay in the mid-
+in Larsen Bay in the mid-

-Now Back To Bob Leonard’s Story:
+Now Back To Bob Leonard’s Story

 Bob would fly Joe back to the cannery after the early morning run, take a quick nap, and hop back in the Widgeon for another check of the seiners, and to ferry supplies and spare parts to any of the seiners in any of the bays.
 As an amphibian, the Widgeon simply would touch down near the seiner, get met by the skiff, unload, and take off again.
 Bob’s typical day would last until after 10:00 PM, and then up again in a few hours to be in the air by 3:30 AM.
 But this system made life much easier for Joe, the fleet boss, and resulted in a much more efficient (and hence more profitable) season for the Larsen Bay cannery.
 Bob sums up his cannery and Widgeon experience: